Yoga Saturdays 2026

 — — https://meditatiocentrelondon.org/contact-us/

-Cancellation: once your place is confirmed, should you decide to cancel, you must pay for the class.
+Cancellation: bookings are non-refundable and non-transferable: once your place is confirmed via the booking link, should you decide to cancel, please pay for the class.
 I will refund you if someone takes your place from the waiting list.

 For Booking Link: email me at gravity@rolfing-yoga.com